maitreyeeupadhyay07/EXPERIMENT-3/README.md

 MAITREYEE UPADHYAY
 25070123071

-AIM : AIM

-To understand and demonstrate the use of **tuples in Python**, including creation, indexing, repetition, immutability, built-in functions, unpacking, and comparison with lists.
+AIM : To understand and demonstrate the use of **tuples in Python**, including creation, indexing, repetition, immutability, built-in functions, unpacking, and comparison with lists.

 * Creating tuples with different data types
 * Accessing tuple elements using indexing (positive & negative)